ehrpg/qstar/docs/vessel/index.md

 * primary and secondary stats,
 * adds upgrades or flaws,
-* enables access to inherent abilities,
+* enables access to inherent Attributes,
 * and may add roleplaying circumstances.

 ## Pools